 Creating traditional brand elements, such as a tagline, a logo, and brand colors, is an important part of the branding process.
 But far too often, people do this backwards—they create a logo or choose their brand colors, then try to establish the brand around it.

 In reality, it should be the other way around.
 The big ideas (your USP, your target audience and their pain points, the way you provide solutions, your brand story) need to come first.
-Once you’ve established those big ideas, you can start creating specific elements.
+Once you’ve established those big ideas, you can start creating specific elements within the brand development process.

 Use what you have already determined about your brand—who you are, who you serve, the story you’re trying to impart—to help give way to those elements.